Razie Rahim

 Muhammad Razie Abdul Rahim (born 25 August 1987) is a Malaysian field hockey player who plays as a defender.
 He is known as the penalty corner specialist.
+He also top scorer in Malaysia, no 16 in asia continent and no 42 in the world for national level.

 Personal life

-He holds a Masters in Human Resource Management at University Putra Malaysia.
+He holds a master's in human resource management at University Putra Malaysia.
 In 2016, he reported as one of the Royal Malaysian Police (PDRM) trainers.

 Career

 Razie made his debut in the Malaysia Hockey League in 2006 for Ernst and Young (Kuala Lumpur Hockey Club).
 He emerged as the league top scorer in 2011 season.
 In the 2019 Malaysia Hockey League, he played for UniKL.

 Razie made his senior international debut in the 2006 Sultan Azlan Shah Cup.